CarlDownsOracle/oci-azure-observability/README.md

 Functions must bind to a VCN subnet to communicate with Azure.
 Best practices is to bind to a `private subnet` which can use a NAT Gateway to connect with Azure resources.
-A NAT Gateway also provisions a public IP which can be used to whitelist it for added security.
+A NAT Gateway also provisions a public IP which can be used to whitelist from Azure side added security.

 # Fn Application